-Walk-In Passes: In addition to the three styles of ticket you will see while ushering (subscription, single-ticket purchase, and print-at-home), you may also sometimes encounter audience members bearing a Walk-In Pass-especially if ushering on the first floor.
+Walk-In Passes: At times you may encounter audience members with a Walk-In Pass-especially if ushering on the first floor.
 These passes are issued to subscribers who have mistakenly missed their subscription performance and entitle the bearer to take any seat that is still available at curtain time.
-It's a bit like flying standby.
-However, these individuals should not be seated until after all ticket-holders have been seated, and just before you take a seat yourself.
+It's like flying standby.
+These individuals should not be seated until after all ticketholders have been seated, and just before you take a seat yourself.
 On the first floor, a House Manager will take care of seating Walk-In Pass holders just before curtain time.

 Late Seating: Once a performance begins, no one may enter the auditorium on the first floor.
-Latecomers and anyone who leaves their seat during a performance will be shown to a seat on our second or third floors by Front-of-House staff, and may take their rightful seat at intermission.
-This re-entry rule also applies to ushers who exit the auditorium during a show.
+Latecomers and anyone who leaves their seat during a performance will be shown to a seat on our second or third floors by Front-of-House staff and may take their rightful seat at intermission.
+This reentry rule also applies to any volunteers who exit the auditorium during a show.

-Accessibility: We offer a variety of accessibility-related technology, including assistive listening headsets, for audience members (or ushers) to borrow while attending a performance.
-These items are available at the coatroom and individuals must provide identification as collateral when borrowing any accessibility-related device.
-More information on accessibility and the range of services offered is available on our website, ppt.org, under the Visit heading.
+Accessibility: We offer a variety of accessibility-related technology for audience members (or volunteers) to borrow while attending a performance.
+These items are available at the coatroom and individuals must provide identification as collateral when borrowing any device.
+More information on accessibility and the range of services offered is available on our website at https://ppt.org/ppt home/engage-learn/accessibility.

-Post-Show: Ushers have no required duties following a performance.
-If you are able to help return stored walkers or wheelchairs to the audience members they belong to, or if you wish to help pick up programs and trash from beneath the seats, great!
+Post-Show: Volunteers have no required duties following a performance.
+Ushers - If you are able to help return stored walkers or wheelchairs to the audience members they belong to, or if you wish to help pick up programs and trash from beneath the seats, great!
 However, you are not required to do so.
 As such, if ever you need to leave a performance early, that's usually fine.
-However, if you know that you'll be exiting during a performance, please don't seat yourself front-and-center.
-Choose a seat near our second- or third-floor exits, so that you can slip out discreetly.
+However, if you know that you'll be exiting during a performance, please choose a seat near our second- or third floor exits, so that you can slip out discreetly.